Bernstein-Type Bounds for Beta Distribution: Results

-The implementation of the recursion, done in Python's symbolic algebra package \texttt{Sympy} \cite{sympy}, is presented in \Cref{alg:recursion}.
-The scalability is ensured by \emph{memoization}, which caches intermediate results to avoid repeated calls.
+The implementation of the recursion, performed in Python's symbolic algebra package \texttt{Sympy} \cite{sympy}, is presented in \Cref{alg:recursion}.
+Scalability is ensured by \emph{memoization}, which caches intermediate results to avoid repeated calls.

-\lstinputlisting[ caption={Efficient algorithm finding exact formulas for central moments.}, label=alg:recursion, language=Python, float, ]{beta_central_moments.py} To demonstrate the algorithm in action, we list some first central moments of the beta distribution in \Cref{tab:moments}.
+To demonstrate the algorithm in action, we list some first central moments of the beta distribution in \Cref{tab:moments}.
+Note that the algorithm addresses the lack of simple derivations for such formulas, as well as the lack of formulas beyond skewness and kurtosis.

-Finally, we note that the recurrence implies, by induction, the following interesting property: \begin{corollary}[Skewness of Beta Distribution] The odd central moments are of the same sign as the value of $\beta-\alpha$. \end{corollary}
+Finally, we note that the recurrence implies, by induction, the following important property: \begin{corollary}[Skewness of Beta Distribution] The odd central moments are of the same sign as the value of $\beta-\alpha$. \end{corollary}